-Students must download and submit a completed application along with all supporting documents on the checklist in a single email to Mr. Glenn Malone at email@example.com by APRIL 30th for FALL 2018 admission in to the FAU Max Planck Honors Program.
-You will receive an email that your application is complete or an alternate email requesting additional documents—missing documents must be received by the end of day April 30th, 2018.
+Students must download and submit a completed application along with all supporting documents on the checklist in a single email to Mr. Glenn Malone at email@example.com by the deadlines mentioned above in to the FAU Max Planck Honors Program.
+You will receive an email that your application is complete or an alternate email requesting additional documents—missing documents must be received by the end of day April 30th.

 National Merit Scholar semifinalists and finalists must include documentation to support their National Merit Scholar status along with their application.
 ONLY National Merit Scholar will be accepted on a rolling basis.

 The FAU Max Planck Honors Program will serve a select number of highly qualified students.
 National merit scholars will have preferred admission into the program.
 The program will offer exclusive electives, specifically unique to the MPFI’s faculty and research infrastructure.
 The honors in the major program will be offered across three degrees in the Charles E. Schmidt College of Science: B.S. in biological sciences; B.A. in psychology; and B.S. in neuroscience and behavior; and as tracks in four concentrations of the Wilkes Honors College: Biology, Biological Chemistry, Neuroscience, and Psychology.